SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 ## SWTOR Materials Tools:

 ### Process Uber Materials.
+**Requirements:

+* Selecting a "resources" folder in this Add-on's preferences settings.
+* An enabled SWTOR .gr2 Add-on, be it the Legacy or the modern current one.
+* A selection of objects.**

 Processes all the Uber-type materials detected in a selection of objects, locating their related texturemaps and linking them to a SWTOR Uber shader (modern or legacy, whichever are active).
 It processes any EmissiveOnly-type (glass) materials, too.
 It's particularly fast, as it (only) works with an asset extraction's "resources" folder.

 Options: